programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 versions; if you mouse over them your browser will display their unabbreviated URIs.

+{% include figure.html src="/images/sparql04-1.svg" caption="Visualizing a handful of the nodes returned by the first query to the BM.
+Nodes and edges in this graph that are also in the table of results above are colored red.
+Additional levels in the hierarchy are included as a preview of how this single print connects to the larger BM graph." %}

 Let's find out how they store the object type information: look for the predicate `<bmo:PX_object_type>` (highlighted in the figure above) and click on the link for `thes:x8577` to navigate to the node describing the particular